zaktech96/vsionboard/README.md

      nvm install 22 --lts
      ```

-3. Buy a domain (Namecheap, porkbun, etc.)

-4. Create a new empty GitHub repository for your project
+3. Create a new empty GitHub repository for your project

 Have the repository URL ready (e.g., `https://github.com/username/repo-name.git`)

-5. If you want to run a local Supabase instance, you'll need to install Docker/Orbstack (depending on your OS):
+1. In order to run a local Supabase instance, you'll need to install Docker/Orbstack (depending on your OS):
    - **Windows**: Install [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)
    - **Mac**: Install [Docker Desktop](https://docs.docker.com/desktop/install/mac-install/) or [Orbstack](https://orbstack.dev/download)

-6. Install Supabase CLI:
+2. Install the Supabase CLI to interact with Supabase:
    - **Windows**: Install via [scoop](https://scoop.sh/):
      ```powershell
      # Install scoop first if you haven't: